 Category Archives: Volleyball

-Charlestown Pirate Volleyball will be hosting a summer volleyball camp at Charlestown High School starting Monday, June 4th and running through Thursday, June 7th.
-Camp for boys and girls entering 1st-5th grade this school year will be conducted each day from 9:00-10:30 am; and the camp for boys and girls entering grades 6th-9th will be conducted each day from 11:00-12:30 pm.
-The camp cost is $40 per camper and registration can be completed at the door on the day of camp.
+Charlestown Pirate Volleyball will be hosting a summer volleyball camp at Charlestown High School starting Tuesday, May 28th and running through Thursday, May 30th.
+This camp is for boys and girls currently in grades K-8th of this school year; and conducted each day from 6:00-7:30 pm for K-4th grade campers, and 7:00-8:30 pm for 5th-8th grade campers.
+The camp cost is $30 per participant and can be submitted in advance (pre-registration) or at the door on the day of camp.
 Camp registration is available for download and print by CLICKING HERE.
+All pre-registered participants will receive a camp t-shirt, and as along as supplies last for day of camp regrations.
 Questions regarding this camp opportunity should be directed via email to Coach Tammy Nuxoll at email@example.com.